alaanouud/RMS/README.md

 ### Admin Roles Management:
 admin add user the group one or more groups
-Admin has full authority and can  viewing  users delete or editing other users and assign users
+Admin has full authority and can  viewing  users delete or editing and update other users and assign users